 Golden Ridge will retain the right to receive net smelter return royalties on any future mine production from the BR and NS claims as follows: 0.5% NSR on base metals and silver and 2% NSR on all other metals, including gold.
 There is also a third party 3% NSR on any future cobalt production from the BR and NS claims.
 The Company will have the right to purchase one-half of these NSR royalties (excluding the cobalt royalty) for \$2.0 million at any time prior to the commencement of commercial production.
 The Company maintains a right of first refusal on the sale of any NSR royalty from the BR and NS claims by Golden Ridge.

-The definitive agreement with Golden Ridge was signed subsequent to the period ended March 31, 2018 (Note 15).
+The definitive agreement with Golden Ridge was signed during April 2018.